epfl-lara/stainless/core/src/sphinx/purescala.rst

   val x8: Int4 = x6.narrow[Int4]
   assert(x8 == -8)

+  // the `toByte`, `toShort`, `toInt`, and `toLong` methods described above
+  // can be used on any bitvector type.
+For signed integers, this corresponds
+  // to a narrowing or a widening operation dependending on the bitvector size.
+  // For unsigned integers, this corresponds to first doing a widering/narrowing
+  // operation, and then applying `toSigned` val x9: UInt2 = 3
+  assert(x9.toInt == x9.widen[UInt32].toSigned[Int32].toInt)

   // The library also provide constants for maximum and minimum values. assert(max[Int8] == 127) assert(min[Int8] == -128)